PRESENTER TOOLKIT

-APA 2025 wouldn’t be possible without our presenters.
-To give you the best convention experience possible, we’ve developed some tips and resources to help you create an accessible and engaging presentation, promote your session, and have a smooth presenting experience at APA 2025.
+To help you lead your session with confidence, we've put together tips and resources to help you create an accessible and engaging presentation, promote your work, and have a smooth experience on-site in Washington, DC.

-All presenters and program participants—members, nonmembers, and students—are required to register for APA 2025 and pay the appropriate registration fees.
+register for APA 2026 and pay the appropriate registration fees.

 Create an Accessible and Inclusive Presentation

-At APA 2025, celebrating every perspective means creating a psychologically safe, inclusive, respectful, and welcoming environment for all attendees.
-Here are some recommendations to make your presentation and supporting materials inclusive and accessible to everyone in your audience, including people with disabilities.
+At APA 2026, we lead through accessibility by committing to a psychologically safe, inclusive, respectful, and welcoming environment for all attendees.
+Here are some recommendations to make your presentation and supporting materials inclusive and accessible to everyone in your audience.

-If you feel your presentation may be of interest to reporters covering APA 2025, please email your convention paper(s) to: public.affairs@apa.org by no later than June 30.
-If the attachment is too large to convey via email, please contact APA Director of Public Affairs Jim Sliwa at jsliwa@apa.org to coordinate an alternate delivery method.
+If you feel your presentation may be of interest to reporters covering APA 2026, please email your convention paper(s) to: public.affairs@apa.org no later than June 30.

 The cover page should list your name, affiliation, address, business phone, email, and title of your paper.
-Please add “Presented at the 2025 American Psychological Association Convention at Denver, CO, August 7-9, 2025,” and note the day and time of the presentation.
+Please add “Presented at the 2026 American Psychological Association Convention at Washington, DC, August 6-8,” and note the day and time of the presentation.
 Otherwise, please bring a copy to the APA Press Room at the convention on a flash drive at least 24 hours before the presentation.

 NOTE: All papers, and their specific findings, are embargoed for release to the media.